 Don’t forget to pin these healthy breakfast ideas for kids!

-When it comes to breakfast ideas for toddlers, aim for nutrient dense meals loaded with proteins and healthy fats.
-There’s lots of tricks to use (collagen for protein in any bowl or smoothie, freezing pancakes for the next day, making breakfast the night before) to keep mornings a little less crazy.
+When it comes to breakfast ideas for toddlers, aim for nutrient-dense meals loaded with proteins and healthy fats.
+There are lots of tricks to using (collagen for protein in any bowl or smoothie, freezing pancakes for the next day, making breakfast the night before) to keep mornings a little less crazy.

 Regardless, quality should come first.
 Toddlers need the energy and they need the nutrients.
 And this way, maybe you won’t be asked for a snack within thirty minutes after breakfast?